Being in the path of totality, was one of the most incredible things I have ever witnessed.

 The eclipse started off subtly.
 At first, using the proper eyewear, all you see is the tiniest dot on the edge of the sun; soon the moon is visibly “eating” the sun.
 This looks exactly as you would expect, the bright disk of the sun partially obscured by the black disk of the moon, but at the same time is quite different.
 Seeing it in person is nothing like seeing even the most detailed, high quality pictures.

 30 minutes before totality the light starts to change.
-Colours become more muted; the grass was a little less green than usual.
+Colours become more muted; the grass is a little less green than usual.
 As totality gets closer things on the ground start to darken, the effect is subtle, and the sky is still looks identical.
 Without eclipse glasses you likely wouldn’t notice anything.

 15 Minutes before totality, the temperature starts to drop.
 5 minutes before, the ground is now noticeably darker, though the sky still isn’t any darker.
 3 minutes before totality shadow bands begin to appear.